RFIDTeam/RFID-Module-Tester/README.txt

 	$ cd ~/Project-RFID
 # Initialize the Git repository for the current directory
 	$ git init
+# Download the project
+	$ git clone <URL>

 # Write in the ~/.gitconfig  file :
 [user]
 	name = your name here
 	email = your adress here

-# Pull of the files
+# Pull of the files before doing modifications
 	$ git pull

 # Adding all files to git repository